SiRong-github/shatoriaP2/README.md

  In the case that a stack is incremented above POWER 6 (the maximum possible power), the stack is completely removed from the game, leaving the cell empty.
 This also consumes the SPREAD token that would have been placed on top.

-# Provided Code by the Subject
+# Provided Template and Driver Program by the Subject
     1. agent module (Template)
         a. __init__.py
             * This imports the Agent class in program.py.